open-promptos/promptos/README.md

 > Describe **what** you want with a one-line DSL, let PromptOS compile the prompt.
 >
 > _(Don't panic.
 It won't format your drive or blue-screen your PC.
 It's just a really smart plugin.)_
+>
+> PromptOS is currently released only through this GitHub repository, the npm scope `@promptos/*`, and the PromptOS VS Code extension; there are no other official release channels.

 ---